08Aristodemus24/stream-data-analyses/notes.md

 run `bin/kafka-topics.sh --create --topic subreddit-topics --bootstrap-server localhost:9092` or `bin/kafka-topics --create --topic subreddit-topics --bootstrap-server localhost:9092`

-and the way we finally push data into the kafka broker is through kafka's **producer** through the command `bin/kafka-console-producer.sh --topic quickstart-events --bootstrap-server localhost:9092` (but again we can alternatively do this via the control center UI)
+and the way we finally push data into the kafka broker is through kafka's **producer** through the command `bin/kafka-console-producer.sh --topic subreddit-topics --bootstrap-server localhost:9092` (but again we can alternatively do this via the control center UI)

 isipin mo parang malaking data storage yung kafka cluster and its brokers by way of its distributed storage where it is specifically for data that comes in at lightning speed and on a daily basis that unfortunately can't be processed by a simple ETL/ELT pipeline alone, since if this was the case sa una pa lang during extraction and transformation it may be probable na habang nagtrtransform pa lang ng data ay meron na dumadating na bagong data in the pipeline which essentially creates a bottle neck and essentially clogs the pipeline because there is still data being processed and transformed at hand, this is why kafka solves this problem by essentially decoupling this ingestion process by a pipeline and the data coming in on a daily basis at perhaps unmanagable speeds.